bennosski/ME/README.txt

 THESE ARE CHECKED

-ME_forward.py            ::: solves imaginary frequency forward scattering problem Marsiglio_forward.py  ::: uses output of ME1_mpi.py in /data folder and does Marsiglio iterations
+ME_forward.py            ::: solves imaginary frequency forward scattering problem ME_forward_mpi.py       ::: uses MPI.
+Is the latestest used verions Marsiglio_forward.py  ::: uses output of ME1_mpi.py in /data folder and does Marsiglio iterations